 I walk or cycle between offices, and despite having a license, I have never opted to own a car and use public transport or car-pooling for trips that are too long to cycle.

 Many of the external links on this website will be what’s known as ‘affiliate links’.
 What this means is that when you click from my website to another website that link will be tracked by the new website, alerting them that you have been directed there from Ethical Revolution.
 If you then make a purchase on that website I will make a small commission on it.
 This is how I intend to fund the running of this website.
 However, I will not allow this to control what I link to.
 For example, if I do not believe a product is ethical I will not link to it, whether I could make a commission on it or not.
 Similarly, I will not exclude any ethical products for which I am not able to make a commission on.

-I hope that Ethical Revolution can be an interesting and engaging source of information for you.
+I hope that Ethical Revolution can be an interesting and engaging source of savings and information for you.
 If you would like to get in touch then please contact me via one of the various forms of social media linked at the base of this website.